xzhangfordham/CISTutorials/introductionVi.md

 When attempting to open a file with vi, be sure to double check that the name of the file and path are correct.
 As shown in step 1, vi will attempt to create new files and directories for ones that don’t already exist if requested, which may be confusing at first.

-In the example below, I intended to open the same file “info.txt” with the following command:
+In the example below, it was intended to open the same file “info.txt” with the following command:

     vi /home/students/cking74/dimo/text_files/info.txt

-but as you can see, I accidentally misspelled “demo.”  vi attempted to create a new folder named ‘dimo’ when I hit **enter** (shown below).
-Since I realized the mistake, I just closed the file without saving it (as discussed in step 4).
+but as you can see, “demo” was accidentally misspelled.  vi attempted to create a new folder named ‘dimo’ when **enter** was hit (shown below).
+Since we realized the mistake, we can just closed the file without saving it (as discussed in step 4).

 <img src="/docs/assets/CISWork57.png" alt="Accidental file" width="600">